pkourany/AS3935-Spark-Library/README.md

 To use is chip/board, you will definitely need to read it's datasheet, so I am not going to dwell into details of tuning and using this small gem.

-Tested with Arduino 1.0.1 on Arduino Mega 2560 and mpide-0023-20120903-newlib on chipKIT Max32.
+Not yet tested with Spark Core.

-Connections between breakout by TAUTIC LLC and chipKIT Max32 or Arduino Mega 2560 for example code to work:
+Connections between breakout by TAUTIC LLC and Spark Core for example code to work:

-	breakout pin    arduino pin
+	breakout pin    Spark pin

-	VDD             3.3V - Max32, 5V - Mega 2560
+	VDD             3.3V
 	GND             GND
-	MOSI            51
+	MOSI            A5
-	MISO            50
+	MISO            A4
-	SCLK            52
+	SCLK            A3
-	IRQ             2
+	IRQ             D2 (or any other valid pin)
 	SI              GND
-	CS              53
+	CS              A2

-NB! on Mega 2560 you have to comment out attachInterrupt(1,AS3935Irq,RISING); line and uncomment attachInterrupt(0,AS3935Irq,RISING); line

 Short function reference:
 	AS3935(byte (*SPItransfer)(byte),int csPin,int irq);